hyotang666/trivial-formatter/README.md

 For detail, see spec files.

 ## From developer
-Trivial-formatter heavily depends on prity printing system.
+Trivial-formatter heavily depends on pretty printing system.
 You can extend code format with ordinary common lisp way.
 For detail, see CLHS.